Tis1201/data_fs04/src/lib/server/messaging/README.md

 - Always keep internal and external message boundaries clear and secure.

 ---

+## Implementation Notes

+### Connection ID Handling

+1. **Client-Side (SSE Store)**:
+   - The SSE store automatically includes the current `connectionId` in all outgoing messages as `senderConnectionId`
+   - If the connection ID is not yet available, the store will wait for it with a timeout
+   - Example usage in `sse-store.ts`:
+     ```typescript
+     const message = {
+       ...partialMsg,
+       timestamp: new Date().toISOString(),
+       requestId,
+       senderConnectionId: currentConnectionId // Automatically included
+     };
+     ```

+2. **Server-Side (SSE Handler)**:
+   - The server preserves the `senderConnectionId` in all routing messages
+   - Used to route responses back to the specific client connection
+   - Example in `+server.ts`:
+     ```typescript
+     const routingMessage: RoutingMessage = {
+       // ...other fields
+       senderConnectionId: message.senderConnectionId || '',
+       senderConnectionProtocol: 'sse',
+     };
+     ```

+3. **Device-Side (Response Handling)**:
+   - The device includes the original `senderConnectionId` in its response
+   - Used to route the response back to the specific client connection
+   - Example in Go:
+     ```go
+     response := map[string]interface{}{
+         "type": "device",
+         "requestId": requestID,
+         "payload": map[string]interface{}{
+             // ...payload data
+         },
+         "scope": fmt.Sprintf("connection:%s", connectionID), // Use the original connection ID
+     }
+     ```

+### Error Handling
+- If `senderConnectionId` is missing, the system will attempt to generate a fallback ID based on the connection protocol
+- All errors related to missing connection IDs are logged for debugging purposes
+- The SSE store includes retry logic for cases where the connection ID isn't immediately available

 ## Contributing
 - Update message interfaces/types for new features.